How do you inspire conference attendees to take action?

 One of the two Conferences That Work closing sessions, the personal introspective, gives attendees a chance to explore changes they may want to make in their life and work as a result of their experiences during the conference.
-To address the desire for big-picture change, we pointed out at the start of the introspective at Vermont Vision that many of the participants had influence in their professional life (state government, education, law enforcement, faith community, etc. So we asked each person to focus on what they wanted to work on in their sphere of influence.
+To address the desire for big-picture change, we pointed out at the start of the Vermont Vision introspective that many of the participants had influence in their professional life (state government, education, law enforcement, faith community, etc.) So we asked each person to focus on what they wanted to work on in their sphere of influence.

 Having supported and emphasized the need for personal change during the introspective, we moved to the group spective, the final Conferences That Work session.
 I often start a group spective by using plus/delta to quickly evaluate a conference.
 For plus/delta, participants first publicly share their positive experiences of the conference.
 We list them in the plus column of a flipchart or projected Google Doc.

 When all positive comments have been aired, participants list the changes they would like in the delta column.
 This simple technique provides a quick basis for participants to share experiences.
 Then we move into a discussion about what the group wants to do next.

 To transform plus/delta into a tool for action at Vermont Vision, I redefined the two columns as follows:

 Plus ==> actions I/we want to work on